akshaykumar12527/jquery-rest-client/readme.md

 - `setApi:` Defines the API address.
 - `.wait:` Force the model or models below to wait the release of certain event.
 - `.release:` Releases waits.
+- `action:` Add values in the URL path to access methods (actions) server

 If the method has not yet defined `.query()` is applied, the method will be set as "GET".
 If `.data()` is applied, the method will be set to "POST".